 - Using inhalants despite the negative consequences that result from doing so, such as job loss, strained relationships

-Some people may seek professional treatment at a drug rehab to end their dependence on or abuse of inhalants.
-This is advised for anyone who feels they cannot end their use on their own.
-Several factors should be taken into consideration as rehab is considered, including one’s age, medical condition, drug use history, and how long they have been using.
+Some people may seek professional help at a drug rehab to quit abusing inhalants.
+This approach is advised for anyone who is experiencing withdrawal symptoms.
+Also, age, medical condition, inhalant use history, and duration are additional factors that should be considered.
 If a person is using inhalants along with other drugs or alcohol, this should be taken into consideration as well.
 Addiction treatment at a rehab center may be the course of action.

-This medically monitored treatment involves around-the-clock care to ensure clients are kept safe and comfortable as they are given medicines and other care to ease withdrawal symptoms and make them manageable.
-Medical professionals may use a tapering method to wean clients slowly off barbiturates.
-How the process is set up depends on the individual’s age, drug use history, medical history, physiology, and other factors.
+This medically monitored detox involves around-the-clock medical and nursing care to ensure the client’s safety and comfort.
+Medications, emotional support, and other care should ease withdrawal symptoms.
+Medical professionals along with the client’s involvement will develop a treatment plan that is individualized based on the individual’s age, drug use history, medical history, physiology, and other factors.

 Certain withdrawal processes from other substances can present serious physical consequences, including life-threatening seizures.
 The unpredictable nature of some of these various withdrawal processes require specialized detox medications and plans to avoid serious detox side effects.

 Some substance withdrawal processes can be complicated and present a risk of life-threatening seizures.
 In those cases, specific detoxification medications can be used to avoid serious health risks.
 Once detox is finished, clients are encouraged to continue with the treatment programs that help to stabilize mental health status.

 The programs also incorporate learning more effective coping skills and to practice newly acquired anger management techniques.
 Residential treatment, partial hospitalization treatment, and intensive outpatient treatment options are available to every client who wants to continue the recovery.